Jupiter woke to the sound of the alarm blaring and Mama commanding, ”Jupiter get up. Make the coffee.”

 Feeling desperate, she went back to her phone to look through photos, and there it was: The picture of the keepers in Katherine’s apartment.

-If they could erase memories and rebuild skyscrapers, what else were they capable of?
+If those things could erase memories and rebuild skyscrapers, what else were they capable of?

 The last few weeks hadn’t been a dream, or hallucination.
 But somehow she was reliving the morning before her clinic appointment.